jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) the money is received for a loss incurred because of non-performance of the secured arrangement; and (ii) the money is income of the party:
     (b) in the old financial arrangements rules, is defined in section EZ 48 (Definitions)
+  - **security trust** ,—
+    (a) in section YB 16 (Exceptions for certain trusts and charitable organisations), means a trust established for the main purpose of protecting and enforcing beneficiaries’ rights under a financial arrangement:
+    (b) in section RF 12 (Interest paid by approved issuers or transitional residents), means a trust established for the main purpose of protecting and enforcing beneficiaries’ rights under a registered security as described in section RF 12(1)﻿(a)﻿(i)
   - **segment of foreign-sourced income** is defined in section LJ 4 (Meaning of segment of foreign-sourced income) for the purposes of Part L (Tax credits and other credits)
   - **selected period** is defined in section MF 1(3) (Application for payment of tax credit by instalment) for the purposes of that section
   - **self-assessed adverse event** , for a person and a farming, agricultural, or fishing business of the person, means an event that—